knetikmedia/knetikcloud-dart-client/docs/ActivitiesApi.md

 var api_instance = new ActivitiesApi();
 var activityOccurrenceId = 789; // int | The id of the activity occurrence
-var activityOccurrenceStatus = new ValueWrapper«string»(); // ValueWrapper«string» | The activity occurrence status object
+var activityOccurrenceStatus = new ActivityOccurrenceStatusWrapper(); // ActivityOccurrenceStatusWrapper | The activity occurrence status object

 try {
     api_instance.updateActivityOccurrenceStatus(activityOccurrenceId, activityOccurrenceStatus);